Premia China Treasury & Policy Bank Bond Long Duration ETF

 Fund Objective and Investment Strategy

-The investment objective of the Sub-Fund is to provide investment results that, before fees and expenses, closely correspond to the performance of the ICE 10+ Year China Government & Policy Bank Index.
-There can be no assurance that the Sub-Fund will achieve its investment objective.
+The investment objective of the ETF is to provide investment results that, before fees and expenses, closely correspond to the performance of the ICE 10+ Year China Government & Policy Bank Index.
+There can be no assurance that the ETF will achieve its investment objective.